 Longer term, according to the World Economic Forum, almost a third of the global workforce, more than one billion people, will need to be reskilled by 2030 as jobs are transformed by technologies of the Fourth Industrial Revolution.

-The choice to continue with traditional schooling models or to choose online schooling is a personal one and every family must ensure that the benefits of online schooling meet the unique needs of every individual learner.
+The choice to continue with traditional school models or to choose an online school is a personal one and every family must ensure that the benefits of online schooling meet the unique needs of every individual learner.

 As an education team who share over 48 years of educational leadership and teaching experience, we passionately believe that the number one consideration parents should make when choosing a school is the learning environment; traditional or online, where their child will be happy.
 Happiness breeds confidence and this underpins the ability to learn and thrive.